 To apply, please email your resume to info@columbuschildrenstheatre.org.

 GENERAL RESPONSIBILITIES: Support Staff (Adventure Guides) assist instructors in a classroom, studio, or hands-on/lab-type setting.
-Support staff will lead theatre and improv games as scheduled activities, and will lead cohorts of students moving between classrooms throughout the day in a block style rotation schedule.
+Support staff will lead theatre and improv games as scheduled activities, and will assist with movement of students throughout the building.
 Ideal candidates will have experience in working with young people, and must be able to work with multiple age groups.
-Support staff will assist the instructors and Summer Program Coordinator with administrative duties, such as daily check-in and pick up procedures, taking class attendance, assisting with behavior issues as they arise, etc. At the end of the week, support staff will assist with a “share day” for parents and caregivers, to demonstrate the students’ experience and progress over the course of the camp.
+Support staff will assist the instructors and Arts Education Coordinator with administrative duties, such as daily check-in and pick up procedures, taking class attendance, assisting with behavior issues as they arise, etc.

 ESSENTIAL JOB RESPONSIBILITIES • Assisting instructors with activities and direct instruction during classes • Providing support for students throughout the day • Utilizing strong and confident classroom management skills • A love for the arts and working with young people • Communicating with students, parents/caregivers, and colleagues • Maintaining a positive and nurturing classroom environment